ww44ss/okcupid/okcupid_exploratory.md

 ### How many more men than women are there for a given age-group?

-In this comparison, we express the answer as a relative, rather than absolute, number.
-For instance, for age = 26, for every two women there are 2 * 1.65, or approximately three, men.
+In this comparison, we express the difference as a relative, rather than absolute, number.
+$$bias = \frac{f - m}{f + m}$$
+where $f$ is the number of females and $m$ is the number of males in a given age group.
+This formulation has the representational advantage that at $+100%$ the population is all female and at $-100%$ the population is all male.

+The female to male ratio is easily calculated from $bias$ using
+$$\frac{f}{m} = \frac{1 + bias}{1 - bias}$$.
+So, for $bias = -0.25$ the ratio of $f/m = 0.6$.

 <img src="okcupid_exploratory_files/figure-html/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-What is remarkable about this graph is that the number of "excess" men peaks in the late 20's and early 30's, then plateaus for the next couple decades.
-But in the 50's the number of men relative to women rapidly decreases, crossing zero at about age 60.

-### Are the ages of female users different than male users?
+What is remarkable about this graph is the story it tells.
+Realtive to women, male interest in online dating peaks in their late 20's, plateaus through their 40's, then declines until their 70's, where there is an apparent resurgence.
+It could be worth following up on that trend to see if it is substantiated by other data.

+### What are the age differences that give rise to the above?

-We know there are difference in the numbers of men and women, but the above data does not clearly reveal if there are differences of age between the respective popluations of men and women.
+We know from above that the difference in the numbers of men and womenot uniform with age, but the above data do not clearly reveal the systematic differences in the distribution of ages within the sexes themselves that give rise to this.
 We can explore more intrinsic male and female behavior by separating the male and females populations and normalizing them to the relevant number of users of each sex.

 The code to do this counting, similar to the above, is shown below.